-A recent systematic numerical assessment on the heatflux peaks originating from the shock-shock interaction show that these are probably less critical for the design of the outer wing leading edge than previously assumed [33] because the estimated nominal peak temperatures are excessively pessimistic.
+A systematic numerical assessment on the heatflux peaks originating from the shock-shock interaction show that these are probably less critical for the design of the outer wing leading edge than previously assumed [35] because the estimated nominal peak temperatures are excessively pessimistic.
 Further, trim capabilities of the large spoilers in hypersonic flow at high angles of attack are compromised by separated flowfields.
-If a design similar to the one shown in Figure 10 would be chosen, a dedicated study on the spoiler efficiency would have to be performed.